 - 1. Application for Admission form

 - 2. Medical Consent form

 - 3. Financial Agreement form

 - 4. Student Record Release form for students transferring in

 - 5. Health Appraisal form signed by a physician for all students entering kindergarten (or Grade 1 if he/she did not attend kindergarten), and all students entering a Michigan school for the first time.
 All required immunizations must be up-to-date and certified by the Health Department or your family doctor.
 If immunization is against your beliefs, you may sign an exemption/waiver form.
 Immunizations are required against Hepatitis B, diphtheria, tetanus, pertussis, poliomyelitis, and measles.
+All incoming Kindergarten students must also have the dental section of the Health appraisal signed by their dentist.
+Updated 7/17/2024.

 - 6. Photo Release

 - 7. Technology Agreement